zinaid/wntr-optimization/README.md

 Initial cost is: <b>134505.192</b>

 We want to minimize the cost, remove redundant pipes while maintaining pressures from the Figure 2.
+We are using GA with a population of 20 and 400 generations.

 ```
 ####Program starts####